awelm/blog/content/about.md

 type: "page"
 ---

-I'm primarily interested in resource management problems and building backend infrastructure using cloud technologies.
+I enjoy writing about low-level systems like databases, operating systems, and compilers.
+Sometimes I also like to write about computer security and mathematics.
-I've worked in challenging domains like batch scheduling, container management, resource pooling, and autoscaling compute.

-I have experience with sharding microservices, building multitenant systems, deconstructing monolith applications, migrating online datastores, and introducing eventual consistency into systems.
-I also consider myself knowledgable about cloud technologies, configuration systems, and release management.
+During my career I've worked in domains like batch scheduling, container management, resource pooling, and autoscaling compute.
+I have experience with sharding microservices, handling multitenancy, deconstructing monoliths, migrating databases, and introducing eventual consistency.
+I also know a thing or two about cloud technologies, configuration systems, and release management.